Prospects for Conservatives: A Compass for Rediscovering the Permanent Things by Russell Kirk, Imaginative Conservative Books, 2013, 278 pages

 “The enlightened conservative does not believe that the end or aim of life is competition; or success; or enjoyment; or longevity; or power; or possessions.
 He believes, instead, that the object of life is Love.
 He knows that the just and ordered society is that in which Love governs us, so far as Love can reign in this world of sorrows; and he knows that the anarchical or the tyrannical society is that in which Love lies corrupt.
 He has learned that Love is the source of all being, and that Hell itself is ordained by love.
 He understands that Death, when we have finished the part was assigned to us, is the reward of Love.
 He apprehends the truth that the greatest happiness ever granted to a man is the privilege of being happy in the hour of his death.
 He has no intention of converting this human society of ours into an efficient machine for efficient machine-operators, dominated by master mechanics.
 Men are put into this world, he realizes, to struggle, to suffer, to contend against the evil that is in their neighbors and in themselves, and to aspire toward triumph of Love.
 They are put into this world to live like men, and to die like men.
 He seeks to preserve a society which allows men to attain manhood, rather than keeping them with him bonds of perpetual childhood.
 With Dante, he looks upward from this place of slime, this world of gorgons and chimeras, toward the light which gives Love to this poor earth and all the stars.”

-Kirk used this passage to end the introduction to A Program for Conservatives.
+Kirk used this passage to end the introduction to Prospects for Conservatives.
 Through and through, the book embodied this spirit, reaffirming the writer’s desire that one approach conservatism through art, literature, and culture rather than through political thought or economics.

 It’s hard to imagine more eventful years for Kirk than 1953 or 1954.
 Kirk had rather dramatically left his professorship at Michigan State, claiming the lowering of academic standards and the effete rule of the glad-handing, superficial John Hannah as president, as his reasons.